Over a Decade of Social Opinion Mining: A Systematic Review: Introduction

 \subsection{Systematic Review}

 In light of the above, it is noteworthy that no systematic review within this newly defined domain exists even though there are several good survey papers \cite{Liu2012, Tsytsarau2012, Medhat2014, Ravi2015}.
 The research paper by Bukhari et al. \cite{Bukhari2016} is closest to a systematic review in this domain, whereby the authors performed a search over the ScienceDirect and SpringerLink electronic libraries for the ``sentiment analysis", ``sentiment analysis models", ``sentiment analysis of microblogs" terms.
-As a result, we felt that the Social Opinion Mining domain well and truly deserves a thorough systematic review that captures all of the relevant research conducted over the last decade.
+As a result, we felt that the SOM domain well and truly deserves a thorough systematic review that captures all of the relevant research conducted over the last decade.
 This review also identifies the current literature gaps within this popular and constantly evolving research domain.

-The structure of this systematic review is as follows: Section \ref{sec_research_method} presents the research method adopted to carry out this review, followed by Section \ref{sec_review_analysis} which provides a thorough review analysis of the main aspects derived from the analysed studies.
-This is followed by Section \ref{sec_social_opinion_mining-forms} which focuses on the different dimensions of social opinions as derived from the analysed studies, and Section \ref{sec_social_opinion_mining-areas} which presents the application areas where Social Opinion Mining is being used.
-Lastly, Section \ref{sec_conc} discusses the future research directions for Social Opinion Mining, as identified by the authors.
+The structure of this comprehensive systematic review is as follows: Section \ref{sec_research_method} presents the research method adopted to carry out this review, followed by Section \ref{sec_review_analysis} which provides a thorough review analysis of the main aspects derived from the analysed studies.
+This is followed by Section \ref{sec_social_opinion_mining-forms} which focuses on the different dimensions of social opinions as derived from the analysed studies, and Section \ref{sec_social_opinion_mining-areas} which presents the application areas where SOM is being used.
+Lastly, Section \ref{sec_conc_rem} discusses the the latest developments for SOM (beyond the period covered by the systematic review) and future research directions as identified by the authors.